Adiytisuman24/microservices-e-commerce-stack/README.md

 4. Update documentation
 5. Submit pull requests

-This architecture serves as a blueprint for building scalable, maintainable microservices applications with modern technologies and best practices.#   m i c r o s e r v i c e s - e - c o m m e r c e - s t a c k  
+This architecture serves as a blueprint for building scalable, maintainable microservices applications with modern technologies and best practices.#
- 